The gate was supposed to be routine.

 He was too busy seeing the next collapse.

 The far-right support beam above the second squad had begun to crack under the weight of the crawler and structural stress.
-They hadn't noticed.
+They had not noticed.

 "Sora."